faidfaisal/faidfaisal.github.io/index.md

 ## About Me

 Hi there!
 I’m a third-year undergraduate student studying Computer Engineering at Stony Brook University.
-I’m very fortunate to be advised by Professor Alex Doboli, where I am currently working on developing machine learning and NLP algorithms to assist with student grading, automation, and instructional support systems.
+I’m very fortunate to be advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I am currently working on developing machine learning and NLP algorithms to assist with student grading, automation, and instructional support systems.

 My academic interests are centered on the **intersection of machine learning, computer architecture, and embedded systems**.
 I am particularly interested in building systems where learning algorithms are tightly integrated with hardware to improve performance, efficiency, and scalability.